-The following image indicates the location of the side cover and provides a visual representation of the installation procedure.
+The following images indicate the location of the side cover and provides a visual representation of the installation procedure.

-- 1. Align the side cover with the grooves on the chassis. - 2.
-Slide the side cover towards the back of the system to install it. - 3.
-Tighten the thumbscrew (6x32) to secure the side cover to the system.
+- 1. Align the tabs on the side cover with the slots on the chassis. - 2.
+Slide the side cover towards the front of the computer to install it. - 3.
+The release latch automatically locks the side cover to the computer.